ballerina-platform/module-ballerinax-health.fhir.r4/utils/jsonmerge/README.md

 ## Strategy

 ### Main Merge Logic
-- **New Key Addition:** If a key exists only in source, it's directly added to the result
+- **New Key Addition:** If a key exists only in updates JSON, it's directly added to the result

 - **Existing Key Handling:** When a key exists in both objects, applies type-specific merge strategies